hockyg/comp-lab-class-2023/Week9/Assignment.md

 The production jobs output unwrapped dcd files, meaning that both RDF and MSD can be computed directly from those files.
 They can be loaded in VMD or MDAnalysis using the `.lammpstrj` files in the equil dir.

-As an example, to load a trajectory in MDAnalysis, one would do: `u = MDAnalysis.Universe("equil.lammpsdata", "trj_unwrapped.dcd", format="LAMMPS")`
+As an example, to load a trajectory in MDAnalysis, one would do: `u = MDAnalysis.Universe("old_trj.lammpstrj", "trj_unwrapped.dcd", topology_format="LAMMPSDUMP")`

 1. Using the production data, compute the radial distribution function between type 1 and type 1 particles, type 2 and type 2, and type 1 and type 2.
 Make 3 separate figures showing g_11(r), g_22(r), g_12(r) - each one at all the temperatures.